dorisoy/TMP-MultiTenantBlazor/README.md

 - MultiTenantBlazor

 It uses the Finbuckle.MultiTenant.AspNetCore NuGet package for most of the tenant configuration but also supports EF Core tooling* and migrations*.
 Tenants are defined in appsettings under "Finbuckle:MultiTenant:Stores:ConfigurationStore".
 There is an array of "Tenants" which contains the id, identifier, name and connection string of its DB.
 The first tenant within the array must be kept as localhost as it is used in development and when you need to us EF Core tooling to create migrations.

-The ForceLocalOnlyDbConnection value will force only the localhost (1st tenant) Db connection.
-This is so you can use the previously mentioned tooling otherwise you will get null reference exceptions.
-It's also used for continuous development as you can test with the localhost tenant first before pushing out any changes.
-To push out the migrations across all tenants as well as each tenant having their own DB connection change ForceLocalOnlyDbConnection to false.
+The ApplyDbMigrationsOnStartup value will apply all migrations across all tenant DBs (including localhost).
+Regardless of this option you can still use EF Core tooling commands like "Add-Migration".
+Doing this will default the migration to the localhost tenant (1st tenant in above mentioned array).
+Setting as true ApplyDbMigrationsOnStartup will apply to every tenant.
 This is handled at startup by:

 ```
 // See: MultiTenantBlazor.Helpers.Middleware.MigrationApplicationBuilder.cs